Contract: Early Contractor Involvement

 Location: Northern Territory & Queensland, Australia

-The scope involves the construction of approximately 481km of 12-inch diameter high pressure gas transmission pipeline and associated pipeline facilities including two mainline valves and a midline scraper station.
+McConnell Dowell's scope involved the design and construction of approximately 481 km of 12-inch diameter high pressure gas transmission pipeline and associated pipeline facilities including two mainline valves and a midline scraper station.
 The pipeline transports gas from existing offshore and onshore gas reserves in the Northern Territory and will supply this gas to Incitec Pivot’s Phosphate Hill plant located south of Mt Isa and other users.

 Facility fabrication works include the fabrication of above ground Pig Launcher and Receivers, Mainline Valve assemblies and Cathodic Protection (CP) sites.
 Facility installation works include the construction and installation of three main line valve (MLV) sites including a deep well anode ground bed at MLV 2.
 Three CP sites including associated vertical anode ground beds and cabling.